The writers of the early church knew Genesis 1 couldn’t be a literal description.

 Good luck with that.

-It’s healthier to follow the example of the early church and read Genesis 1 figuratively.
+It’s healthier to follow the example of the early church—and C. S. Lewis!—and read Genesis 1 figuratively.

 In other words, Genesis 1 uses the terms of an ancient worldview to say symbolically that from the very beginning, without literally having vocal chords, God was in some sort of communication with a vast, dark, shapeless, fluid mess, summoning it to become a luminous, shapely, creative community.
 God “spoke” to the chaos creatively, the chaos responded creatively, and that’s how we got this intricately interwoven community we call the world, with all its appealing and devastating surprises.